thespeks/QFT/README.md

 ===================================================================
 For full licencing info see LICENCE

-Quest for Termrin is a text based RPG.
-*(I'll put more here later...eventually)*

 --*Warning*--
-This game rated *E666* is intended only for adults of age 666 or older.
+Quest for Temora is an erotic Text Dungeon RPG and is rated *E666* is intended only for adults of age 666 or older.
-It includes alot of weird stuff, and should not be played by anyone.
+It includes alot of weird stuff, and should not be played by *anyone*.
 Scenes include (but not are in any way limited to)...
 * weird fetish stuff
 * transformations
 * tentacle monsters
 * creepy nightmare scenes
 * other weird stuff
+* butt stuff

+**Planned Features**
+* 5 Massive Regions to explore
+* Party system with up to 5 characters including the main character.
+* Skill and Job systems